lima1756/Shamir-s-Shared-Secret/README.md

 ## How to use

 After opening the distributable or executing in development mode, you can encrypt or decrypt files.
+For the numeric inputs, it's recommended to use the keyboard arrow keys (up, down) to change the value.

 ### Encrypt